-- (a) a party who is a natural person; - (b) an officer or employee of a party that is not a natural person, after being designated as the party's representative by its attorney; - (c) a person whose presence a party shows to be essential to presenting the party's claim or defense; or - (d) a person authorized by statute to be present.
+(a) a party who is a natural person;

+(b) an officer or employee of a party that is not a natural person, after being designated as the party's representative by its attorney;

+(c) a person whose presence a party shows to be essential to presenting the party's claim or defense; or that the skill of man has ever invented for the detection of liars in a court of justice.' " (quoting 6 Wigmore on Evidence § 1838, at 463).1

+(d) a person authorized by statute to be present.

-The purpose of Rule 615 is to prevent a prospective witness from tailoring their testimony in response to the testimony of prior witnesses.
+The purpose of Rule 615 is to prevent prospective witnesses from tailoring their testimony in response to the testimony of prior witnesses.
 Its importance was described in glowing terms by the court in Opus 3 Ltd. v.
-Heritage Park, Inc., 91 F.3d 625, 628 (4th Cir.1996): "It is now well recognized that sequestering witnesses 'is (next to cross-examination) one of the greatest engines that the skill of man has ever invented for the detection of liars in a court of justice.' " (citing 6 Wigmore on Evidence § 1838, at 463).
+Heritage Park, Inc., 91 F.3d 625, 628 (4th Cir.1996): "It is now well recognized that sequestering witnesses 'is (next to cross-examination) one of the greatest engines